ENVIRONMENTAL

 No data available

-All six Dissolved metals received high scores (1.00) and very good grades (A) indicating that average concentrations were well below the water quality guideline values.
+All six Dissolved metals received high scores (1.00) and very good grades (A), indicating that these were well below the water quality guideline values.

 HABITATS